As a mentor at Virgin Startup, I’ve often been asked the following question:

 My answer?
 There are 7 key traits your co-founder must present if you want to set up a great team.
 To build your startup and make it successful they need to be:

 - Obsessed with perfection

 I’ve learned the hard way how necessary these traits are.
-This is in part thanks to my experience as a co-founder of Altar.io & 10kstartup (and one startup before them) – but also thanks to my experience as a mentor.
+This is in part thanks to my experience as a co-founder of Altar.io (and a startup before that) – but also thanks to my experience as a mentor.
 I feel they are essential to your co-founder’s character.

 Before we dig into the 7 steps I would like to take a moment to highlight a few guidelines.
 This will be especially helpful to any first time Founders reading this.

 You are probably thinking “why isn’t this part of the 7 step list?”
 I wouldn’t blame you for questioning, but let me explain.